 These signals appear in your clinician portal as a validity overlay alongside the self-report profile.
 A client who answers monotonically at high speed may be rushing; the signals flag that for your interpretation.
 A client who slows consistently on Relational domain questions is showing you something about those centers that their stated answers alone cannot convey.

-Signal confidence scales with tier: Comprehensive assessments produce the richest behavioral data because 91 questions provide the space for patterns to emerge.
-Quick assessments are fast precisely because they produce fewer signals — the tradeoff is transparent.
+Signal confidence scales with engine depth: ICOSA-C135 assessments produce the richest behavioral data because ~135 items provide the space for patterns to emerge.
+ICOSA-D40 is faster precisely because it produces somewhat fewer signals — the tradeoff is transparent.

 The clinician-perspective assessment is not an alternative to the client’s self-report.
 It is a second data source.
 When both exist, the multi-reporter system integrates them — along with any other-reporter data — into a weighted consensus profile.